Midsummer Eve, the big summer celebration in Sweden!

 Midsummer pole is usually prepared the day before or on Midsummer morning and it starts with the collecting and the picking of flowers in a hopefully sunny weather.
 The flowers are used for binding wreaths and we usually make wreaths for both the pole and some wreaths to put on our heads.
 The flowers are typical native flowers, like daisies, buttercups, columbines etc. The greenery on the pole consists of fresh birch branches.

-The dancing, or rather the singing games, occurs after the decorations are finished.
-By that time the girls and women are dressed in their sweetest summer dresses, that are often white or with flower patterns.
 The singing games were from the beginning only for adults and it was the young adults who did the dancing or the games.
 According to history the lyrics was often related to sex, liquor and so on.
 It was not until later that the singing games transformed and also became suitable for children and the lyrics were converted into more easy movement patterns and more fun lyrics that suited children.
-The singing games is a fun tradition for all ages and maybe this is the reason why tradition with singing games is still living.
-Nowadays we say that we dance for the sake of the children but most adults do enjoy it and do it even if the children don’t participate!

 Midsummer celebration is mostly done in the same old way and therefor there are many old traditional songs mixed with new ones.
 It is also common to wear traditional national clothes on this day since this is a very special occasion.
-Please watch the videos below because I want to share some of this tradition with you!

 One very special dance are the dance; “The little frogs”.
 I take the risk and show you this even though you might look upon the Swedes in a different way after seeing this!